rapando/nvim/README.md

 ### Introduction

-This is just a personal neovim configs for mainly Rust, Go and JS.
-C & Python might not be fully supported and in case you find any bugs please raise and issue/ PR to contribute.
+This is just a personal neovim configs for mainly Go

-This assumes you have Go & Rust installed.

 ### Installation